Energy Sector Rating: Marketperform

 Energy sector overview

-Global growth worries, combined with oversupply concerns in the oil arena, have appeared to weigh on the energy sector.
-Geopolitical events are unpredictable and often impact the energy sector, which should be taken into account along with the fundamentals of the group.
+There are myriad shifting winds affecting the energy sector, making a firm call in either direction difficult.
+Geopolitical events are unpredictable and often affect the energy sector, which should be taken into account along with the fundamentals of the group.

 Market outlook for the energy sector

-We admit to being more cautious than others regarding making a call one way or the other on the energy sector, due largely to the potential risks of a sharp turnaround—much as we’ve seen in the past.
-However, we aren’t opposed to those with higher risk tolerances looking at some of the higher-quality companies in energy when the selling gets to extreme points, such as toward the end of last year, understanding that reversals are quite possible, such as we’ve seen over the past year.
+We admit to being more cautious than others regarding making a call one way or the other on the energy sector, due largely to the potential risks of sharp moves—much as we’ve seen in the past.
+However, we aren’t opposed to those with higher risk tolerances looking at some of the higher-quality companies in energy when the selling gets to extreme points, such as we believe we’re seeing now, understanding that reversals are quite possible, such as we’ve seen over the past year.
+Due to this possibility, and the numerous crosswinds described above, however, we remain at marketperform for the group, with the understanding that patience is going to be required.

 Factors that may affect the energy sector